gnilk/ArgParser/README.md

 - capturing all at the end (like specifying multiple input-files)

 ## Build
-Just copy the header into your code or specify the include directory to your checkout directory
+Just copy the header into your code or specify the include directory to your checkout directory/src

 ## Testing
 You need 'https://github.com/gnilk/testrunner' in order to run the unit tests.